 Therefore, I aim to open a consulting firm geared towards female-led businesses in rural areas.
-I feel ecstatic about this idea because research done by Bruhn, Karlan, and Schoar in 2012 shows that after a short five years of receiving guidance from consultants, small businesses can increase their total number of employees by 44% and the employees' wage bills by 57%.
+I feel ecstatic about this idea because of the research done by Bruhn, Karlan, and Schoar in 2012 shows that after a short five years of receiving guidance from consultants, small businesses can increase their total number of employees by 44% and the employees' wage bills by 57%.
 As of 2021, Kementrian Koperasi dan Usaha Kecil Menengah reported a total of 65,47 million MSMEs with 119,6 million total employees, which means there are two employees per MSME on average.
-If only 10% of our MSMEs get access to a consulting firm, we will see a 5.7 million increase in employed people.
+If only 10% of our MSMEs get access to a consulting firm, we will see a 5.7 million increase in employment.
 Knowing that BPS records 8.4 million unemployed people in 2022, consulting access to 10% of our total MSMEs will decrease 67% of our total unemployment.
 I believe that this is the answer that we've all been looking for to ensure equal job opportunities in rural areas and to boost rural economy.

-However, It is a shame that the consulting firm we have in the market right now is primarily based in Java and uses consultants that usually work with large firms, making it hard to sympathize with MSMEs owners in rural areas.
-If our efforts in the last five years could not decrease our poverty rate in rural areas, and if a five years consulting service can help MSMEs to increase the number of their employees and their daily wage, then I aim to offer that consulting service to our MSMEs.
-I dream of creating a carefully developed consulting company that will assist rural-based MSMEs in increasing their revenue, employee number, and employee's daily wage.
+Hence, I plan to create a carefully developed consulting company that will assist rural-based MSMEs in increasing their revenue, employee number, and employee's daily wage.

-At UTG, I learned that some female entrepreneurs prioritize their families over their businesses.
-Accordingly, our firm will not solely focus on the corporation side but also their personal goal.
-For example, I want to discuss how female business founders can make employees' workflow so that they do not have to close their stores if they are away to get their kid's rapport cards.
-Regardless of this vision, my background in entrepreneurship covers only the tip of business understanding.
+However, my background in entrepreneurship covers only the tip of business understanding.
 My degree taught me to make a financial report and interpret it, but I didn't know what to do with the interpretation.
 I didn't know how to be sure that the number allowed us to make a new branch or close a branch.
 During my work in a retail company, I also learned how to forecast sales based on sales history, yet I'm not equipped with the supply chain tools to forecast sales based on sales history and market uncertainty.
-For instance, I don't understand sales forecasting strategy that consider the fluctuating nature of harvested crops and livestock that tremendously affect business in rural areas.

 I must master these things first to ensure that I can offer sustainable solutions to rural-based MSMEs through a consulting firm.
 Getting an MBA degree is a reliable way to learn finance decision-making, retail operation, and consultation framework because it focuses on management and business.
-McKinsey & Company (One of the best consulting companies in the world) says that about 50% of their consultants have an MBA degree.
 Therefore, I aim to take my MBA degree to equip myself with toolkits that I can use to support MSMEs in rural areas.